Responsible Travel Guide: Argentina

 Today you’ll begin Day one of your self-drive tour of the Calchaqui Valleys circuit, making your way from Los Cardones National Park to Cachi.
 You’ll head through the Lerma Valley to “El Carril”, before driving west to Chicoana, a Diaguita village of the Salta Province.
 You’ll continue driving along the Quebrada de Escoipe, enjoying the stunning panoramic views as you climb the Cuesta del Obispo, an impressive mountainous landscape.

-After a 20 km drive along the lush, winding road, you’ll reach Piedra del Molino (Millstone), a mountain pass standing at 3,348 metres above sea level.
+After a 20 km drive along the lush, winding road, you’ll reach Piedra del Molino (Millstone), a mountain pass standing at 3,348 meters above sea level.
 You’ll then follow the Tin Tin Straight, a straight road that follows an ancient Inca route across Los Cardones National Park.
-The straight protects endangered local cacti, which are between 250 and 300 years old and stand three metres tall.
+The straight protects endangered local cacti, which are between 250 and 300 years old and stand three meters tall.

 At the end of the Tin Tin Straight, you’ll reach the small, ancient town of Cachi.
 This picturesque village is set in the Calchaqui Valley and is rich with regional traditions and folklore.
 You’ll be staying in Cachi for the night at La Merced del Alto, a beautiful hotel set at the foot of the Nevado de Cachi, with stunning views of the valley, hills and rivers.